 What is malaria?

 After the parasites get into the body by a mosquito bite, they gather in the liver.
 After several days, infected red blood cells (RBCs) emerge from the liver.
-These cells infect other RBCs.
+The parasites from these cells infect other RBCs.

 What causes malaria?

 If you are bitten by a Plasmodium-infected Anopheles mosquito, you can get malaria.
 Several different species of Plasmodium can infect mosquitoes.
 Some species cause more serious problems than others do.
-One species in particular can be life threatening.
-It may cause liver and kidney failure.
-Another can stay dormant in the liver for many months or years.
+One species in particular (Plasmodium falciparum) can be life-threatening.
+It may cause liver and kidney failure along with shock.
+Two other species of Plasmodia can stay inactive (dormant) in the liver for many months or years, but then reactivate.
+Another species can stay alive in the body for many years, causing a long-term (chronic) low-level infection.

 Who is at risk for malaria?